 —Around the Town

-Love cuts both ways, but how deep?
+Love cuts both ways, so how do you make sure the stain doesn’t set?
 Sisters Meggy and Betty are busy preparing for the 1976 Bicentennial — working together, dressing like twins, and sharing a super-cute apartment.
 But when former schoolmate Marnie shows up needing help, Betty begins to question her past and Meggy starts fighting for her future.
-90 minutes, 3 locations, 3 characters (3F).
+90 minutes, 3 characters (3F), 2 locations.
 2015 Equity Library Showcase Finalist.
 Premiered October 2015 at The Side Project, directed by Heather Bodie.
 Developed at Chicago Dramatists and Ragdale, funded in part by an award from the Illinois Arts Council, a state agency.

 Nameless and Shameless!
 An Appropriation of the Wilkie Collins novel No Name

 Wealthy sisters Norah and Magdalen find themselves homeless, penniless, and even nameless after the sudden and tragic death of their parents.
 Norah copes by seeking a humble living as a governess, while Magdalen embarks on a scandalous life in the theatre, followed by a fraudulent marriage, capped off by a demeaning stint as a servant, all to win back the family fortune and the family name.
 90 minutes, 5 locations,14 characters, 7 actors, (4F/3M).
 Received a staged reading, directed by Nick Sandys, at the Chicago Dramatists Saturday Series, June 13, 2015.